About Reiner Kraft, PhD

 This is when I started experimenting with various electronic devices (e.g., like the Muse meditation headband, HeartMath, ...) and technologies that would allow me to measure my body's response to mindfulness techniques.

-I realized that meditation and mindfulness techniques have a more effective impact if you have a healthy body.
+I also realized that meditation and mindfulness techniques have a more effective impact if you have a healthy body.
 This is when I got inspired by biohacking pioneers like Dave Asprey, Ben Greenfield, and Olli Sovijärvi.

 Biohacking is closely related to the Quantified Self movement.
 It uses the latest in wearable technology and testing labs to test our bodies.